 When reheating oatmeal, using clean utensils is important.
 Especially if you’re only scooping out a single serving from a big pot of oatmeal.
 Use a clean spoon, and make sure the container is clean.

 And when reheating oatmeal, remember that you can easily burn it if you don’t provide some extra moisture.
-Oats draw in more moistures as they sit, even in the fridge.
+Oats draw in more moisture as they sit, even in the fridge.
 Your next-day oats will be thicker than the day-of.

 Be sure to add a bit of extra liquid when reheating oatmeal